-As a sole trader, you pay tax on your profits.
+As a sole trader, you are taxed on your profits.

-Profits are your earnings minus your costs.
-You are allowed to make a fixed deduction of up to 25% for social security contributions (self-employed contributions).
-The amount of profit remaining after the fixed deduction is called the operating surplus.
+Profits are your revenue minus your expenses.
+You are allowed to make a fixed deduction of up to 25% for social security contributions (so-called self-employed contributions).
+The amount of profit remaining after the fixed deduction is called the business operation’s surplus.

 As you cannot be employed in your own business, you cannot draw a salary.
 Instead, the money you take from the company is called your own withdrawal.

-After paying self-employed contributions and municipal tax (kommunalskatt) and any state income tax, you can make your own withdrawal if there is any operating surplus left.
+After you have paid self-employed contributions and local tax, along with stateincome tax, you can make your own withdrawal if there is any operating surplus left.

 A partnership does not pay any income tax.
 Instead, the partners pay tax on their individual shares of the company's profits.

-A partnership does however pay property tax, payroll tax and dividend tax on pension costs for employees.
+A partnership does, however, pay property tax, tax on employment income and policyholder tax on pension expenses for employees.

-Limited companies pay corporation tax at 26.3 % on the profits they make during the year.
-The owners are taxed on their salaries for the work that they do, or on the dividend paid on their shares.
+Limited companies pay 26.3 % corporation tax on the profits they make during the year.
+The owner is taxed for salary and wages for work that is performed or shares that are distributed.

 Shareholders in a limited company who work in the business are regarded as employees and their salaries are taxed in the same way as for any other employee.
-Limited companies pay employer's contributions based on gross salary.
+Limited companies pay employer's contributions on gross wages or salaries.